PSFCPlasmaTools/eqtools/README.md

 Package Dependencies
 --------------------
-The following packages are required and/or recommended:
+The following packages are required or recommended:

 - NumPy: Required.
 - SciPy: Required.